The Importance of Child Car Seats

-Toddlers are at that fun stage when they really begin growing, being more vocal, and gaining considerably more motor control.
-However, this does not mean that your child is automatically ready for a front facing car seat.
-While many parents consider rear facing car seats as only being for infants, this just isn’t true.
-While many states have laws saying that children over 20 pounds are fine in a front facing car seat, the American Academy of Pediatrics actually recommends that you keep babies and toddlers up to 2 years of age in a rear facing car seat.
-This is because it provides better safety and protection if you are ever in an accident.
+Toddlers are at that fun stage when they begin growing, being more vocal, and gaining considerably more motor control.
+However, this does not mean that your child is automatically ready for a front-facing car seat.
+While many parents consider rear-facing car seats as only being for infants, this just isn't true.
+While many states have laws saying that children over 20 pounds are fine in a front-facing car seat, the American Academy of Pediatrics recommends that you keep babies and toddlers up to 2 years of age in a rear-facing car seat because it provides better safety and protection if you are ever in an accident.

 Booster Seats and Older Children

-As your child grows, he or she will eventually outgrow the front facing car seat as well.
-You need to make sure that you actually keep your child in a car seat until their height and weight show that it is time to move to a booster.
-Each time you switch to a new type of car seat, you are actually lessening the protection that each one provides.
-A booster seat protects children who aren’t quite tall enough for an adult seat belt to fit across them properly.
-Some include a five point harness like those used in car seats, and others use guides to ensure proper placement of the seatbelt.
+As your child grows, he or she will eventually outgrow the front-facing car seat as well.
+You need to make sure that you keep your child in a car seat until their height and weight show that it is time to move to a booster.
+Each time you switch to a new type of car seat, you are lessening the protection that each one provides.
+A booster seat protects children who aren't quite tall enough for an adult seat belt to fit across them properly.
+Some include a five-point harness like those used in car seats, and others use guides to ensure proper placement of the seatbelt.
 Of the two, the harness option is best.